cheddar-me/active_storage_encryption/README.md

-## What does this do?

-This library will enable the use of per-blob encryption keys with ActiveStorage.
-It enables file encryption with a separate encryption key generated for every `ActiveStorage::Blob`.
-It uses [CSEK](https://cloud.google.com/storage/docs/encryption/using-customer-supplied-keys) on Google Cloud, [SSE-C](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerSideEncryptionCustomerKeys.html#specifying-s3-c-encryption) on AWS, and [block_cipher_kit](https://rubygems.org/gems/block_cipher_kit) for files on disk to add a layer of encryption to every uploaded file.
-Every `Blob` gets its own, random encryption key.
+This library enables use of per-blob encryption keys with ActiveStorage, with a separate encryption key for every `Blob`.
+To implement encryption, it enables the use of  [CSEK](https://cloud.google.com/storage/docs/encryption/using-customer-supplied-keys) on Google Cloud, [SSE-C](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerSideEncryptionCustomerKeys.html#specifying-s3-c-encryption) on AWS, and [block_cipher_kit](https://rubygems.org/gems/block_cipher_kit) for files on disk.

 During streaming download, either the cloud provider or a Rails controller will decrypt the requested chunk of the file as it gets served to the client.